 Says AIG Property Casualty CEO Peter Hancock, “Having been at the launch event, I’m amazed to see how far we’ve come in just one year.
 AIG is proud to be the All Blacks’ front-of-jersey sponsor, and we’re excited to see what’s still to come for this truly powerful global partnership.
 It’s an ideal fit.”

 AIG and the All Blacks have a lot in common.
 Both have faced adversity, value tenacity, and continue to beat the odds.
 The All Blacks are one of the world’s most respected, high performance teams, with one of the best winning records of any sports team.
-AIG is a market leader helping clients in over 100 countries, and is respected for providing innovative solutions that meet their needs.
+AIG is a market leader helping clients in over 100 countries and jurisdictions, and is respected for providing innovative solutions that meet their needs.

 The partnership of two world-leading organizations has many benefits for AIG, NZR, and the sport of rugby.
 Rugby is one of the fastest-growing sports in the world, popular in markets where AIG is established, and growing in popularity in many of the same emerging markets AIG is focused on.
 As AIG and rugby both expand their reach, the company and NZR both look forward to helping build awareness of rugby in even more markets with fans around the world.